 Visualizing the outcome, and the consequences of failure is another key factor.

 Those things make all the difference in the world!!!

-Breaking it Down: How to Write Personal Goals That Stick
+Breaking it Down: How to Write Personal Goals in Life

 Including God each step of the way is going to be a game-changer.
 Otherwise, when we are just doing things in our own power, we’re way less likely to succeed.